How Sampling Impacts the Robustness of Stochastic Neural Networks: Additional experimental results

-\paragraph{Attacks with PGD} Projected gradient decent~\citep{madry2018towards} is a strong iterative attack, where multiple small steps of size $\nu$ of fast gradient method are applied.
-Specifically, we used the same $L_2$-norm length constraint on $\eta$ as in the experiments of the main part of the paper but chose step size $\nu = \eta/5$ and 10 iterations.
-Note that at each iteration a new network is sampled such that for an attack based on 1 samples, 10 different attack networks were seen, for an attack based on 5 samples 50 different networks and so on.
-In figure~\ref{fig:pgd_fmnist} and~\ref{fig:pgd_cifar} we see that the overall accuracy is slightly lower than what we have observed with the weaker attack, but still, IM has a higher accuracy under attack than the BNN and so does the ResNet with a higher dropout probability.
+Projected gradient descent~\citep{madry2018towards} is a strong iterative attack, where multiple small steps of size $\nu$ of fast gradient method are applied.
+Specifically, we used the same $\ell_2$-norm length constraint on $\eta$ as in the experiments of the main part of the paper but chose step size $\nu = \eta/50$ and 100 iterations.
+Note that at each iteration a new network is sampled such that for an attack based on 1 samples, 100 different attack networks were seen, for an attack based on 5 samples 500 different networks and so on.
+In figure~\ref{fig:app_pgd_fmnist} and~\ref{fig:app_pgd_cifar} we see that the overall accuracy is decreased compared to the results for FGM, but still, IM has a higher accuracy under attack than the BNN and so does the ResNet with a higher dropout probability.
+Further, the attacks get stronger with taking more samples, so the general observations made in the main paper also hold for strong attacks and are not due to a sub-optimal attack.